peterramsing/lost/README.md

   height: 100px
 ```

-And finally, use the `edit()` mixin at base level to visualize the entire structure of your site, or just specify the areas you're working on.
+Use the `edit()` mixin at base level to visualize the entire structure of your site, or just specify the areas you're working on.

 ```html
 <section>